-You will be asked to show a current and valid photo and signature identification when you go to the polls to vote.
+You will be asked to show a valid photo ID with signature when you go to the polls to vote.
 Acceptable forms of photo identification include:

 - Florida driver's license

 - Florida identification card issued by the Department of Highway Safety and Motor Vehicles

 - United States passport

 - Debit or credit card

 - Military identification

 - Student identification

 - Retirement center identification

 - Neighborhood association identification

 - Public assistance identification

+- Veteran health identification card issued by the United States Department of Veterans Affairs

+- License to carry a concealed weapon or firearm issued pursuant to s.
+790.06

+- Employee identification card issued by any branch, department, agency, or entity of the Federal Government, the state, a county, or a municipality.